Vincent Müller: PSV

 After signing Fabian Giefer, who won the starting spot in goal in pre-season for Würzburg, Müller moved to Dutch Eredivisie club PSV in late-September 2020.
 There, he was united with German head coach Roger Schmidt and three other compatriots, including fellow goalkeeper Lars Unnerstall.

 MSV Duisburg

 Müller joined 3.
 Liga club MSV Duisburg on 21 June 2022, signing a two-year contract.
 He made his competitive debut for the club on the opening day of the 2022–23 season, playing the full game as his club lost 1–0 to VfL Osnabrück.
 On 21 August 2022, he scored the second goal in a 3–0 victory against SV Meppen, with a free-kick from his own half.

+AaB

+On May 23, 2024, newly promoted Danish Superliga club AaB confirmed that they had signed Müller on a contract until June 2028.